peteroupc/html3dutil/doc/H3DU.MeshJSON.md

 #### Return Value

 A JSON string describing the mesh.
-(Type: String)
+(Type: string)